PARTNERS2

 Overview

-PARTNERS2 is a five year National Institute for Health and Care Research (NIHR) funded research programme.
+PARTNERS2 was a five year National Institute for Health and Care Research (NIHR) funded research programme.

-The multi-site project is being conducted by a national team of experts lead by Professor Max Birchwood and hosted by Birmingham University and Solihull Mental Health NHS Foundation Trust.
-There are work streams in Birmingham, Manchester and Devon.
+The multi-site project was being conducted by a national team of experts lead by Professor Max Birchwood and hosted by Birmingham University and Solihull Mental Health NHS Foundation Trust.
+There were work streams in Birmingham, Manchester and Devon.

-A research intervention will be undertaken to test the model of care and at the end of the five-year programme the study team will have identified whether collaborative care for people with schizophrenia and bipolar disorder is likely to work.
+A research intervention was undertaken to test the model of care and at the end of the five-year programme the study team identified whether collaborative care for people with schizophrenia and bipolar disorder was likely to work.

-Research findings will be drawn from the views of people (including service users) involved in setting up and using the intervention, how well those who receive it are feeling, the quality of their lives and recovery and the costs involved in running the intervention.
+Research findings were drawn from the views of people (including service users) involved in setting up and using the intervention, how well those who receive it were feeling, the quality of their lives and recovery and the costs involved in running the intervention.

 Background to study